GSA/digitalgov.gov/content/posts/2015-07-24-free-the-data-femas-new-data-visualization-tool.md

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-278-FEMA-Georgia-56-disasters-since-1953-visualization-county-map.jpg" alt="A data visualization map of Georgia shows different types of disasters that have occurred since 1953." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-278-FEMA-Georgia-56-disasters-since-1953-visualization-county-map.jpg" alt="A data visualization map of Georgia shows different types of disasters that have occurred since 1953." >}}

 FEMA collects data from disasters.
 We look at various hazards over time, and a question we get a lot when we’re trying to talk about what can happen is _what has happened previously?_